Table of Contents

 Another use of the chest x-ray is to rule out any heart pathology and to check for the position of the nasogastric/feeding/endotracheal tracheostomy tube after placement in the body.
 The chest x-ray is required after endotracheal intubation to determine proper tube placement.

-- Lateral view is performed in erect left lateral position, for locating suspected lung lesions.
+- The lateral view is performed in an erect left lateral position, for locating suspected lung lesions.